Personal, business, student and home loan options with a personal touch.

 - First Republic Bank account.
 First Republic Bank requires all loan applicants to have a First Republic Bank account.
 You won’t qualify for the most competitive rates on a personal loan if you don’t sign up for automatic repayments from your First Republic checking account.

-- Local to a branch.
+- Local visit to a branch.
 All applications involve a visit to a branch, so just living in a state where it operates might not cut it.

 Cities where First Republic Bank operates one or more branches: